seanriceaz/seanriceaz.github.io/_posts/2018-10-12-styling-svg-icons-with-css.markdown

 </svg>
 ```

 Now, whenever we need this icon, we reference it instead of writing it to the DOM again and again, or pointing at an svg file.
-We use this method because it allows us to consistantly manipulate the icon with CSS while keeping the HTML nice and clean.
+We use this method because it allows us to consistently manipulate the icon with CSS while keeping the HTML nice and clean.

 Here's what this type of reference looks like: